Gev1990123/opengear_firmware_checker/readme.md

 # Opengear Firmware Checker

-A Python script to check the firmware version of Opengear ACM devices and compare it against the latest available version from the Opengear FTP server.
+A Python script to check and optionally upgrade the firmware version of Opengear ACM700x devices by comparing against the latest or a specified version from Opengear’s public FTP archive.

 ## Features

 - Retrieves the latest firmware version from Opengear's public FTP.
+- Optionally upgrades devices to a specified firmware version using --version.
 - Authenticates with each device using API credentials.
 - Fetches the current firmware version from each device.
-- Compares device firmware with the latest available version.
+- Compares device firmware with the target version.
+- Uploads and installs firmware via SSH if an upgrade is required.
+- Waits for device reboot and confirms upgrade success.
-- Outputs a summary of devices and whether an update is required.
+- Outputs a summary of devices and upgrade status.

 ## Requirements